 Professor, Human Biology and Public Health Sciences Division

-Endowed Chair of Graduate Studies
+Endowed Chair for Graduate Education

 2003-present

-Senior Staff Scientist, Human Biology, Fred Hutch
+Research Associate Professor, Human Biology, Fred Hutch

 Affiliate Associate Professor, UW Department of Global Health